promptfoo/promptfoo/CONTRIBUTING.md

 npm run local -- eval --config examples/cloudflare-ai/chat_config.yaml
 ```

 When working on a new feature, we recommend setting up a local `promptfooconfig.yaml` that tests your feature.
-Think of this as a e2e test for your feature.
+Think of this as an end-to-end test for your feature.

 Here's a simple example: